Adamhunter108/Adamhunter108/README.md

 <details>
 <summary>More...</summary>
 I love using cutting edge technologies to bring ideas to life.
-With an emphasis on web development, I specialize in JavaScript and Python.
+With an emphasis on web development, I specialize in JavaScript/TypeScript and Python.
 </details>

 ---